renproject/darknode-cli/README.md

 darknode update my-first-darknode --config
 ```

-### Refund your darknode
+### Refund your Darknode

-To refund the bonds of your darknode after deregistering, open a terminal and run:
+To refund the bond of your darknode after deregistering, open a terminal and run:

 ```sh
 darknode refund YOUR-DARKNODE-NAME
 ```
-This will refund the 100K REN to the darknode operator address (the one you use to register the darknode)
+This will refund the 100,000 REN to the darknode operator address (the one you used to register the darknode).

-### Withdraw balance from the darknode.
+### Withdraw balance from the Darknode

-To withdraw all the ETH left in the darknode address, open a terminal and run:
+To withdraw any ETH left in the darknode address, open a terminal and run:

 ```sh
 darknode withdraw YOUR-DARKNODE-NAME --address RECEIVER-ETHEREUM-ADDRESS
 ```

-This will also withdraw any REN in the darknode address.

-> Noted this will only withdraw the ETH and REN the address holds directly, not the reward it wins by matching orders.
+> Note: This will also withdraw any REN in the darknode address.
+Keep in mind this will only withdraw the ETH and REN the address holds directly, not the rewards it receives by matching orders.